UARK-LaserByte/photon-laser-tag-system/README.md

 - `pip install supabase`
 - `pip install python-dotenv`

+Then, download and put `.env` from the Slack into the root folder.

-Then, run the program using `python main.py`
+Finally, run the program using `python main.py`

 ## Road Map